Helpful Tips

 Let Us Help You Get Rid of Voles

-Are herbivores feeding on green grass and plants in the summer and roots, bulbs, and seeds in the winter?
-They are active day and night year-round.
-Voles are brown or dark gray to black, 3 1/2–5 inches long, with small eyes and a short tail.
-Signs that you may have voles are well-worn thumb-width runways in your yard or garden with thumb-sized holes.
-You may also find freshly cut grass stacked along the runways.
+Voles are herbivores that feed on green grass and plants during the summer and switch to roots, bulbs, and seeds in the winter.
+They stay active day and night throughout the year.
+These small rodents are brown or dark gray to black, measure about 3½ to 5 inches long, and have small eyes with a short tail.
+Common signs of vole activity include narrow, well-worn runways in your yard or garden with thumb-sized holes, and you may notice freshly cut grass stacked along these paths.

-They have 3-10 pups up to 15 times per year with a lifespan of 1-2 years.
-As the snow melts in the spring, voles will retreat under cement slabs, sidewalks, or patios.
-They'll tunnel along buildings, and they like to burrow under AC units.
-Mulch flower beds are especially attractive to voles.
+Voles reproduce quickly, having 3 to 10 pups as many as 15 times per year, and typically live 1 to 2 years.
+As snow melts in the spring, they often retreat under cement slabs, sidewalks, and patios.
+They also tunnel along buildings and frequently burrow beneath AC units.
+Mulched flower beds are especially appealing to them.

 Keep Your Yard Free of Moles